Dearlove History, Family Crest & Coats of Arms

 Dearlove Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Darley, Darleigh, Darligh, Darly and others.

 Some of the Dearlove family moved to Ireland, but this topic is not covered in this excerpt.
-Another 45 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.